|Port Austin Reef, MI|

 The Great Lakes Storm of 1913 washed numerous boats ashore and sank eight ships on Lake Huron, killing 199 people.
 Winds reached 90 mph and stirred up mountainous thirty-five-foot waves.
 One of the lucky freighters that survived the storm was the 500-foot Howard M. Hannah, Jr. upbound on Lake Huron with a load of coal.
 When roughly mid-lake on November 9, the freighter’s helmsman noted that the forward motion of the ship had stopped.
 Without sufficient power to drive itself against the storm, the ship was at the mercy of the waves and was forced toward Saginaw Bay, where it grounded near Port Austin Reef Lighthouse and broke in two amidships.
 The ship’s crew was rescued two days later by a lifesaving crew.

 The tower’s Fresnel lens was removed in 1941, two years after an electric submarine cable had been run to the lighthouse.
-In 1953, the lighthouse was fully automated and its last keepers withdrawn.
+In 1942, a marker radiobeacon was established on the mainland at Port Austin to replace the fog signal on the reef, and an automatic light was placed in the lighthouse allowing the last keepers withdrawn.
 A modern LED light was placed in the lantern room in 2011.

 In July 2012, U.S. Secretary of the Interior Ken Salazar announced the lighthouse would be transferred to Port Austin Reef Light Association.
 The deed to the lighthouse passed from the Coast Guard to the association in February 2013, and a celebratory transfer ceremony was held on June 30, 2013 to honor all those who had worked so hard to preserve the “Castle in the Lake.”
 If you can’t make it out to the lighthouse, there is an informational display on its history at the Port Austin History Center, which opened in 2012.